essemmeppi/DS-portfolio/README.md

 We are finalising a paper that we will be soon publish on arXiv.

 ## The Office: Why you try to go beyond the first season
+In April 2023, I decided to leave the OECD Observatory of Public Sector Innovation ([OPSI](https://oecd-opsi.org)) and change my career trajectory towards data science.
+I wanted to get back on Python and decided to have some fun with a toy project.
+As a fan of The Office US and a data enthusiast who had never scraped the web, I knew there was one simple silly thing that I could do.

+I scraped IMDB with BeautifulSoup and extracted the rating of each episode of every season of The Office.
+And, _et voilà_, I had the evidence I needed.
+The first season consistently received low ratings.
+Hence, potential fans should really make an effort and get beyond the first season.
+Then, they will find what made everyone fall in love.

 ## Diving into French Presidential Discourses